knative/specs/specs/eventing/control-plane.md

 1. Attempt delivery to the `status.subscriberUri` URL following the [data plane contract](./data-plane.md).

-   1. If the event delivery fails with a retriable error, it SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.
+   1. If the event delivery fails with a retryable error, it SHOULD be retried up to `retry` times, following the `backoffPolicy` and `backoffDelay` parameters if specified.